 How does Beginner to Pro work?

 Some dive centers offer Beginner to Pro programs which take you from PADI Open Water Diver through to Instructor in one go.
-You’ll still need to complete the courses set out above, and it will take a minimum of 6 months to meet the pre-requisites of the IDC, but there are some great advantages.
-You’ll be diving consistently for a 6 month period, which means your skills will be well-honed by the time you reach the IE. You’ll also be spending 6 months in a working diving environment which gives you a huge insight into what is next to come.
+It will take a minimum of 6 months to meet the pre-requisites of the IDC, but there are some great advantages.
+You will be diving consistently for a 6 month period, which means your skills will be well-honed by the time you reach the IE. Consequently you’ll also be spending this time in a working diving environment which gives you a huge insight into what is next to come.

 You’ll have plenty of opportunities to watch Instructors in action and to get involved with PADI courses and dive trips.
 You’ll dive with divers of all levels and gain real-life hands-on experience.